 EPR ID Environmental Performance Requirement Project Phase EPR Develop a transport management plan Construction T01 Prior to commencement of project works, develop a transport management plan/s to document how disruption to affected local land uses, traffic, car parking, public transport (rail and bus), pedestrian and cycle movements and existing public facilities will be managed during all stages of construction.
 The transport management plan/s may be split into locations / areas where appropriate or aligned with construction method.
 The transport management plan/s must: Be developed in consultation with relevant road authorities Include requirements for maintaining transport capacity and appropriate performance for all travel modes in the peak travel demand periods, particularly at the key intersections of Bass Highway / Minna Road and Minna Road / Site Access.
-Describe measures to properly access.
+Describe measures to manage any temporary or permanent full or partial traffic lane closures or impacts to property access.
 Include requirements for limiting the amount of construction heavy vehicles and haulage during the peak traffic periods with specific regard for sensitive land uses such as schools, school bus routes and during any local public events.
 Include requirements for the delivery or removal of oversize and over mass loads.
 Include a construction parking management plan to provide for adequate parking at appropriate work sites, including containing all worker car parking demands within the construction sites and laydown areas where practicable.
 Outline measures to manage impacts and coordinate activities where necessary with other relevant major projects occurring at the same time.
 Confirm and document the proposed route of the transformer transporter, including accommodation of the height and geometric requirements, and associated impacts, necessary during the transport.
 This must be informed by consultation with the relevant road authorities.
 Document construction vehicle routes including the transformer travel route and the transport of hazardous goods / materials, and prioritise the use of higher order roads, approaching the study area via the Bass Highway where possible.
 Identify construction vehicle staging areas and/or construction methodologies to minimise potential impacts of truck movements on residents and businesses.
-Describe methods investigated and adopted to reduce impact of project generated traffic i.e. shuttle bus for workers, stagger start / finish times.
-Requirements for the provision of adequate temporary road lighti 16.
-Outline induction requirements for all workers, identifying site specific safe practice, such as identified locations on the road network with a known safety risk.
+Describe methods investigated and adopted to reduce impact of project generated traffic i.e. shuttle bus for workers, stagger start / finis autnorities and emergency services.
+The design and construction staging approach should aim to not close any public roads during construction, so far as reasonably practicable.
+16. Outline induction requirements for all workers, identifying site specific safe practice, such as identified locations on the road network with a known safety risk.